arangodb/arangodb/Documentation/Books/Manual/Transactions/LockingAndIsolation.md

 =====================

-Transactions need to specify from which collections they will read data and which collections they intend do modify.
+Transactions need to specify from which collections they will read data and which collections they intend to modify.
 This can be done by setting the *read*, *write*, or *exclusive* attributes in the *collections* attribute of the transaction:

 ```js